rc0r/afl-utils/README.md

 - [x] afl_multicore: wrapper script that starts multiple afl-instances for parallel fuzzing on multiple cores
     - [x] screen mode
     - [ ] tmux mode (only, if anybody wants to have that)
-    - [ ] afl_multicore_exit/kill for quitting/killing all jobs at once
     - [ ] afl_multicore_watch for checking fuzzer_stats?
-- [ ] afl_resume: wrapper script that resumes multiple afl-instances at once
+- [ ] afl_resume: wrapper script that resumes multiple afl-instances at once (resume an afl_multicore job)

 ### The Tools